When you register a domain name you enter into two separate binding contracts: one is with Nominet UK and the other is with your registrar.

 Contract with Nominet UK

 Our Terms and Conditions are binding.
-The registration entitles you to be a domain name holder i.e. to use a domain name for a two-year period however you do not become the owner of the name and if the name is not renewed, it becomes available for other potential applicants.
+The registration entitles you to be a domain name holder i.e. to use a domain name for an agreed time period however you do not become the owner of the name and if the name is not renewed, it becomes available for other potential applicants to register.

 Contract with a registrar